bediger4000/dragon-curve-fractal/README.md

 I did match the pixel width and height of the image to the x and y widths of the Dragon Curve to avoid gnuplot distorting it.

+The plaid effect in the image is a result of mapping floating point numbers to integer-indexed pixels.
+I thought it quite fetching.

 ## Recreating the fractal

 You need a Go compiler.